sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     - Choose your host from the Host dropdown.

-    - Replace the wildcard (*) with a name, for exmaple: orders-host
+    - Replace the wildcard (*) with a name, for example: orders-host

-    Keep the values in section "Rules".
+    Keep the values in the section "Rules".

     ![](images/5_5_apirule_create.png)